 For better or worse, that is the "logic" which holds sway in The Twilight Zone.
 Waiting and doing nothing of course requires nothing from us—that is clearly its chief appeal.
 Humans will meet the future armed only with their faith in markets and their own astonishing technological prowess.

-I noted in the introduction that there is no discussion (let alone debate) about the fact that all of the RCPs which will be bundled into the fifth IPCC assessment assume unending growth of the global economy.
+I noted in the introduction that there is no discussion (let alone debate) about the fact that all of the RCPs which will be bundled into the fifth IPCC assessment assume robust growth of the global economy up to the year 2100.
 To me, such an omission constitutes the strongest possible evidence that we are looking (albeit indirectly) at the workings of the human unconscious (the human shadow).
 You might review all the posts I wrote during DOTE's last three weeks before I ceased daily publication.

 The requirement that the RCPs are based on existing literature (criterion 1) is related to the scientific requirement of traceability, and follows existing IPCC guidelines on this.
 The term representative of the total literature is more complex.